ndlibersa/resources/install/UPGRADE_README.txt

+1.4.1 The 1.4.1 update is a security fix

+	- No database changes.

 1.4 The 1.4 update to the CORAL Resources module includes the following enhancements:

 	-Added Issue tracker feature that allows tracking of down resources.